SPR and CWL

 but not enforced.

-file (same example demonstrated above) for running
+The following imports a .cwl file (same example demonstrated above) for running

-example.
+the echo Hello World example.
 However, now we are connecting the variable defined

-file with the targets
+on the .yml file with the targets file inputs.

 HW_mul <- SYSargsList(step_name = "echo", targets = targetspath, wf_file = "example/workflow_example.cwl",